Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-1_Introduction_Marshall-Rosenberg_transcript.md

 [33:24]
 Nonviolent communication offers us a different language than a language that implies whether people deserve to be punished or reward.
 Nonviolent communication focuses our attention on human needs, whether human needs are being fulfilled or not.
 When they're not, obviously what is called for, is to find ways we can behave that nurture these needs.
 This is radically different way of thinking.

-Instead of judging right or wrong, to determine whether people are punished or not, are rewarded or not nonviolent communication focuses on what is happening to our needs.
+Instead of judging right or wrong, to determine whether people are punished or not, are rewarded or not Nonviolent Communication focuses on what is happening to our needs.

 - If our needs are not being fulfilled by what is happening, let us take action that fulfills our needs.
 - If our needs are being fulfilled, let's celebrate.